-The Greek city of Megara allegedly asked the Pythia in about 700 BC who were the best of all the Greeks, hoping to be named first.
-The Pythia mentioned two better cities , concluding with the line, “[Y]ou, o Megarians, [are] neither third nor fourth.”
+In about 700 BC, the Greek city of Megara allegedly asked the Pythia which the best of all Greek cities were, hoping to be named first.
+The Pythia mentioned two better cities, concluding with the line, “[Y]ou, o Megarians, [are] neither third nor fourth.”
 Surely, the Megarians did not see that coming!

 Cleisthenes, meanwhile, the famous tyrant of Sicyon, asked whether he should remove the cult of the hero Adrastus from the city.
 He received an oracle that came straight to the point: “Adrastus is king of Sicyon, and you but a common slayer.”

 This kind of reality check and straight talk would certainly have upset those with egos accustomed to flattery and agreement.

 Of course, it is not always possible to tell whether these and other responses of the oracle were authentic or whether the whole incident was part of later historiographic lore.
 Yet, whatever the case: the fact is that it was a woman who was attributed such a sharp, judgmental voice.

 And her voice proved extraordinarily unimpeachable.
 The Greeks thought that it was the god Apollo who conveyed his superior divine knowledge through the mouth of the Pythia, so the priestess herself was largely beyond reproach.
 While itinerant seers, augurs, and oracle mongers feature in classical literature as corrupt and unreliable, the position of the Pythia seems to have withstood all criticism.